tharu62/Source_auto_build/README.md

 # SAB
 This program is made for building a project structure fast, without manually making the folders and the CMakeList.txt from scratch.
-As it is used for my personal purposes i will customize the program for my own preferences. it makes C, C++ and Python projects on Linux.
+As it is used for my personal purposes i will customize the program for my own preferences. it makes C, C++ and Python projects on Linux (The program also works on Windows 11 but i will not give any install information).
 ## PRE-REQUIREMENTS
 This programm run on Lua.
 It is required to have Lua and the module lfs pre-installed in the system.
 If you don't have Lua installed, run the next few commands: